teomaragakis/polymer-knobs/README.md

 # polymer-knobs
-Knob, switch and other web components, built with @Polymer.
+Knob, switch and other web components, built with Polymer.